honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 Those who were studying accounting or architecture at that time were in a prime position.
 They had to do everything on paper during their studies, which may have been tedious if they had a sense that computers could automate those tasks.
 However, in their careers, they became the first operators of personal computers in their respective fields.
 As for those who were already established in their careers, they had to learn and adapt to computers, which became the new norm.

-The more savvy among beginner developers are already utilizing AI as their mentor.
+The more savvy among beginner devs are already utilizing AI as their mentor.
 They won't have to alter their habits, routines, tools, or approach.
 They won't need to abandon their perfectionism and meticulous code crafting, as they are already accustomed to scanning through larger suggested code chunks with suspicion.
 They won't need to learn how to prompt ChatGPT or GitHub Copilot.
 For them, it will be natural.
-Soon, some juniors skilled in augmenting their capabilities with AI may even be preferred over senior developers who are resistant to working with these new tools.
+Soon, some juniors skilled in augmenting their capabilities with AI may even be preferred over senior devs who are resistant to working with these new tools.

 This is a true revolution.
 The old class system is collapsing, and a [new one is about to be established](https://youtu.be/EdddrKJgUJg?t=630).
 Those who quickly learn how to adapt will benefit from the shake-up, achieving successful careers and becoming respected authorities.
 On the other hand, those who cling to their old ways will be pushed aside.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">AI will not replace you.
+A person using AI will.</p>&mdash; Santiago (@svpino) <a href="https://twitter.com/svpino/status/1610984481342771200?ref_src=twsrc%5Etfw">January 5, 2023</a></blockquote>

 You may think this doesn't apply to you, right?
 It's about that old fart daily commuting to a cubicle in a big office building, [working on some Java 8 systems](https://vickiboykis.com/2019/05/10/it-runs-on-java-8/).